siran/writing/posts/Defining Electromagnetic Fields from Continuity and Divergence-Free Structure.md

 linear flow of rational slope on $T^2$ closes after $(m,n)$ windings, enforcing discrete circulation classes.

-In a flow-first ontology:
+The integers $(m,n)$ do not define the electric or magnetic fields pointwise.

-- $(m,n)$ classify the global organization of energy transport on the torus,
+They characterize the global organization of a particular energy flow: how that flow wraps, closes, and circulates on a toroidal surface.
-- while $(\mathbf{E},\mathbf{B})$ provide a local representation of that same organization.

-The integers $(m,n)$ constrain which global field configurations are possible, not the local reconstruction itself.
+The fields $\mathbf{E}$ and $\mathbf{B}$ are a different kind of description.
+They provide a local, differential account of how energy is transported and rotated through space.

+These are not competing structures.
+They are complementary descriptions of the same underlying process.

+In the same way that energy and frequency describe the same electromagnetic phenomenon from different perspectives, $(m,n)$ describe the global pattern of a flow, while $(\mathbf{E},\mathbf{B})$ describe its local transport.

 ## Conclusions

 - A scalar energy density alone cannot encode propagation.

 - Continuity forces directional transport and hence vector structure.

 - Divergence-free structure locally forces circulation in three dimensions.

 - Given $(u,\mathbf{S})$ with $|\mathbf{S}|\le c u$, one can construct
   $\mathbf{E}$ and $\mathbf{B}$ reproducing the same energy and flux.

 - The reconstruction is necessarily non-unique, matching polarization degrees of freedom.